ncatlab/nlab-content/pages/1077.md

 =--

-## Pointless definition
+## Point-free definition

-Suppose $C$ is a completely arbitrary category, without any assumption of pointedness, additivity, etc.
+Suppose $C$ is an arbitrary category, without any assumption of pointedness, additivity, etc.

 The __biproduct__ of $c_1$ and $c_2$
 is a tuple